jorijn/bitcoin-dca/docs/configuration.rst

    While this gives you more control, it will also allow other people who have access your machine to see the arguments with which you've started the Docker container, thus revealing your API keys.

 .. code-block:: bash
+   :caption: Providing configuration by specifying each configuration item separately

    $ docker run --rm -it -e BL3P_PUBLIC_KEY=abcd -e BL3P_PRIVATE_KEY=abcd BL3P_WITHDRAW_ADDRESS=abcd jorijn/bl3p-dca:latest balance